“It takes a second for something to enter your head but a lifetime for it to leave"

 “I’d managed to contain all of the nasty elements of my service and compartmentalise them in my head and then one day, unexpectedly, one of the containers opened at the most unlikely of times.
 I was caught off guard and once one container opened, the rest cascaded.
 Things deteriorated quickly to the point where I was willing to take my own life.
 It was only the thought of my three girls that stopped me from going through with it.

 “I went to see my GP but didn’t get the help I needed.
-My marriage broke down and I was ousted by fellow directors from a business I’d help found.
+My marriage broke down and I was ousted by fellow directors from a business I’d helped found.
 I went back to live with my mum and dad for 18 months and was virtually nocturnal – I’d lie in bed all day, not wanting to talk to anyone.
 The only thing I did was see my children at the weekend.

 “It was the worst time in my life and again, I thought again taking my own life as I felt a burden to those around me.”